- Intestate Share

 Surviving Spouse’s Share – No Non-Spousal Descendants

 Does a Surviving Spouse Automatically Inherit Everything In Texas?

 No. The surviving spouse’s inheritance depends on the titling of assets and the other survivors of the Decedent.

-If the decedent had no children, then the surviving spouse inherits everything.
+If the decedent had no children, and no surviving parents, siblings or their descendants, then the surviving spouse inherits everything.
 This means the surviving spouse receives the entire estate and the 1/2 of the community property of the deceased spouse.
 Likewise, if there are only surviving children of the marriage (decedent did not have any surviving children from a prior relationship), the surviving spouse inherits inherits the decedent’s 1/2 of the community property.

 However, if the decedent had descendants that were not also descendants of the surviving spouse, the surviving spouse does not inherit decedent’s 1/2 of the community property.
 Instead, the assets will pass to the decedent’s descendants.

 Remember, this is the law when the decedent dies without a will.